 Micro-moments are set to accelerate.
 And as they multiply, consumers will expect more useful, personal interactions throughout their research and purchase journeys.
 Mobile will continue to raise the bar.

 Getting the mobile fundamentals right is critical.
 To stay ahead of consumer needs, it’s important to lay the groundwork with mobile now.
 Marketers need to think about optimizing their brand’s entire mobile footprint to ensure success in the future.
 And speed is key here.
 No matter how great your mobile site looks, if it loads slowly, users will abandon it.

 By analyzing 900,000 mobile ad landing pages across 126 countries, we’ve established new industry benchmarks for mobile page speed.
 The open-source Accelerated Mobile Pages (AMP) Project launched 18 months ago helps make the mobile web faster and better.
 And now we’re working with advertisers to send paid mobile traffic from search ads to AMP landing pages, making the path to purchase faster for consumers.
 That’s a critical milestone given that for every second delay in mobile page load, conversions can fall by up to 20%.2

 People are blending their offline and online worlds

 The customer journey is far from linear today.
 Still, a holistic view of customers is now possible.
 Innovative measurement tools, like store visit conversions which was recently launched in New Zealand, will help marketers understand the full customer journey across channels, devices, and media types—bridging the digital and physical worlds.

 Accurately measuring store visits is key to understanding the full value of your marketing investments.
-In less than three years, advertisers globally have measured over 5B store visits using AdWords.
-With advanced machine learning and mapping technology, marketers can accurately measure more store visits at scale and use these insights to deliver better local ad experiences.
+In less than three years, advertisers globally have measured over 5B store visits using Google Ads.4 With advanced machine learning and mapping technology, marketers can accurately measure more store visits at scale and use these insights to deliver better local ad experiences.

 Expectations for advertising are rising